yormi/AsyncIt/README.md

 Highly appreciated !
 I'm unfortunately not perfect yet.

 For pull request,
-Just make sure to add tests with your work :)
+Just make sure to add tests with your work.
-Oh and, npm run lint
+Oh, oh !
+Why not npm run lint as well :)

 ## Todo

 * Tests for waitOnRoute
 * polyfill !?